-A course-by-course evaluation is required and you are responsible for the costs associated with the evaluation and any translation required.
+A course-by-course evaluation is required, and you are responsible for the costs associated with the evaluation and any translation required.
 Transcripts submitted directly to Lakehead University will not be accepted.
-It is your responsibility to send an official copy of your WES evaluation to Lakehead by December 8, 2017.
+It is your responsibility to release an official copy of your WES evaluation to Lakehead by December 9, 2019.

 Note: It can take up to 6 weeks for WES to receive official transcripts from a foreign academic institution.
-Please begin the evaluation process as early as possible to ensure Lakehead University receives a WES evaluation by December 8, 2017.
+Begin the evaluation process as early as possible to ensure Lakehead University receives a WES evaluation by December 9, 2019.

 - Submit the teacher education (TEAS) application to the OUAC.

-- Request official transcripts from all Ontario universities and community colleges you attend or attended, including institutions you attend on a Letter of Permission or Exchange, using the TEAS Transcript Request Form (TRF), and submit it with the TEAS application.
+- Request official transcripts from all Ontario universities and colleges you attend or attended, including institutions you attend on a Letter of Permission or Exchange, using a TEAS online transcript request, and submit it with the TEAS application.

 - Faxed copies or photocopies are not accepted.

 - You are provided with a Lakehead email account and access to the student information portal: myInfo.
-Use this site to check the status of your application and to ensure that Lakehead has received your documents.
+Use this website to check the status of your application and to ensure Lakehead has received your documents.

 - You will receive further instruction about myInfo functions from your Lakehead email account.
 Check this email account regularly, as it is your link to Lakehead University throughout the application process.